-A Slow and Safe Return to Oregon Wine Country
+A Safe Return to Oregon Wine Country

 Winery tasting rooms, regardless of county, must continue to observe social distancing guidelines.
 These are: